jzhuge/vagrant-hadoop-dev/README.md

 	vagrant ssh

 ### Build Hadoop in the VM
-Change directory to "/vagrant/hadoop" (Vagrant automaticilly share /vagrant between the guest and the host), and run:
+Change directory to "/vagrant/hadoop" (Vagrant automaticilly shares the current host folder into the VM as "/vagrant"), and run:

 	mvn install -Pdist -DskipTests